-The best Android phones in 2020
+The best Android phones available in Australia

 If you buy an iPhone, you’re locked into an ecosystem that’s comfortably restrictive by design in terms of what you can and can’t do with your smartphone.
 And the upgrade path between generations is straightforward.
 When it comes to Android, though, there’s a wealth of options on a more open platform that covers multiple plans and budgets.

 This page is designed to guide you through all of your Android options and offer some great picks based on specific categories of interest.

 What is the best Android phone you can buy in Australia?
 If you want the best, expect to invest.
 Case in point: the Samsung Galaxy S20+.
 A $1500ish buy-in gives you access to a gorgeous and responsive 6.7-inch Infinity-O Display (with up to 120Hz refresh rate), a high-resolution 64MP camera on the back, and all-day battery life.

 That cost isn’t a whole lot more than the base Galaxy S20, but you can save bucks by opting for the S20 if you don’t mind a smaller screen, lower battery capacity, and additional camera options.
 Tack on another $150 to the RRP for either the Galaxy S20+ or Galaxy S20 if you want 5G access today or tomorrow.

 There are some big-tick reasons why the Oppo A52 is a popular budget Android smartphone.
 For starters, buying outright is viable because the A52 comes in at under $300.
 Outside of the affordable price, the A52 is also a great starting point for iOS users looking to jump to Android because of the custom ColorOS user interface.
 Plus, it all looks great on a generous 6.5-inch screen.